robutler/reader-work-sample/README.md

 Tested on the latest versions of Chrome, Firefox, and Safari.
 Project will not run properly on browsers that doesn't support Flexbox.

+If the proxied connection to DN.se fails, the app will try to load a local backup of the feed instead.
+This is to make sure there's always data visible in the UI for demo purposes.